Kader Toy Factory fire

+Kader Toy factory

 The factory manufactured stuffed toys and licensed plastic dolls primarily intended for export to the United States and other developed countries.
 The toys were produced for Disney, Mattel, and others.
 The factory was on Phutthamonthon Sai 4 Road, in the Sam Phran District of Nakhon Pathom Province.
 The structures that were destroyed in the blaze were all owned and operated directly by Kader Industrial (Thailand).
 Kader Industrial was owned by a variety of individuals and businesses from Hong Kong, Taiwan, and Thailand, including Kader Group and Charoen Pokphand.
 Kader Industrial had two sister companies that also operated at the location on a lease arrangement.

 The factory was poorly designed and built.
 Fire exits drawn in the building plans were not, in fact, constructed, and the existing external doors were locked.
 The building was reinforced with uninsulated steel girders which quickly weakened and collapsed when they were heated by the flames.